a-ads/blog/content/blog/2019-07-03-you-see-html-code-not-found-error-what-next.md

 ![](/blog/assets/73ea60b2-c6b0-4214-972f-b5891bf93445.jpeg)

 This error appears if src attribute of the iframe tag is absent or is empty.
+This can happen e.g. if you have edited your ad unit code and occasionally removed the src attribute.

 In case you add a URL with JavaScript, it’s possible that it is not added in due time, so the bot will define the URL as empty.

-A correct src tag looks like this:
+A correct src attribute looks like this:

 ![](/blog/assets/pasted-image-3.png)